Murder trial: Crown tries to prove goats screaming, not human

 "I heard something which I thought, or I think, was a man's voice yelling for 'help', and 'hey'," Moorhouse said.

-But after being probed by Mrs Wilkinson-Smith, she admitted "it could have been a goat".
+But after being probed by Wilkinson-Smith, she admitted "it could have been a goat".

 Moorhouse told the jury that goats and humans can sound very similar.